-- If receiving hospital has the capacity and specialized capabilities to treat the EMC, then it must accept appropriate transfers. - "Capacity" includes available beds on a specialized unit, personnel on duty or unused equipment, but it also means more: if the receiving hospital has "rearranged" resources to accommodate more patients before, it has capacity to accept the transfer.
+- If receiving hospital has the capacity and specialized capabilities to treat the EMC, then it must accept appropriate transfers. - A receiving hospital cannot refuse a transfer even if they believe the transfer is unsafe.
+The receiving hospital should strongly recommend a safe transfer, but cannot refuse such a transfer. - "Capacity" includes available beds on a specialized unit, personnel on duty or unused equipment, but it also means more: if the receiving hospital has "rearranged" resources to accommodate more patients before, it has capacity to accept the transfer.